lsst-ts/ts_tma/docs/ats_tekniker/ATS_Deployment.md

 1. Download the [PXI repository](https://github.com/lsst-ts/ts_tma_labview_pxi-controller)
 2. Open the `ATS_Projects/ATS_LSST_MainControllerPXI.lvproj`

+   > This project is only meant to be used for building the TMA PXI code for the ATS

 3. Ensure that in the project properties the *Conditional Disable Symbol* `HIL` is set to `True`

     1. Right click in the project an select properties